uc-r/uc-r.github.io/datawrangling/homework/homework-1.md

 I want you to create an R Notebook (.nb.html) document that contains the following information:

 - Your name & UIC
-- Where you are from
+- Where you are from along with some background information (i.e. education, employment, family, etc.)
 - Your previous experience with R

 I want you to name this file `xxx.nb.html` where xxx is your UIC number.